jc-kirthi/C-Solution/1_Basic_Programs/README.md

 ---
 ### *Keyword*
 - It is a reserved word in C that has a special meaning to the compiler.
-- keywords cannot be uaed as variable names or identifiers because they are part of the language syntax.-
+- It cannot be uaed as variable names or identifiers because they are part of the language syntax.
 ---
 ### *Void*
-- It
-is a keyword in C that means no data type or no value.
+- It is a keyword in C that means no data type or no value.
 ---

 ### *Espace Squeneces*
 - They are special character combinations that start with a backslash \, used to represent non-printable or special characters in a string.
 - They are used in printf() or puts() for formatting output.
 - Example:
-    - \n is used to entry a new line
+    - \n is used to entry a new line.
-    - \t is used for tab space (8 spaces/position)
+    - \t is used for tab space (8 spaces/position).

 ---
 ### *Value Assignment Methods*